-Middlesex County NJ Possession of Prohibited Weapons and Devices Attorneys
+Middlesex County Possession of Prohibited Weapons and Devices Attorneys

 Weapons Charges Lawyers with Offices in North and Central New Jersey

 New Jersey outlaws numerous items that are considered “Prohibited Weapons and Devices,” the possession of which can result in serious criminal weapons charges and associated penalties.
 At The Tormey Law Firm, our weapons defense attorneys zealously represent clients charged with possession of prohibited weapons and devices, unlawful possession of a weapon, and possession of a weapon for an unlawful purpose.
 We regularly appear in courts across New Jersey, including those in Bergen, Middlesex, and Monmouth counties, to achieve our clients the best possible outcomes.
 Our defense team includes former gun prosecutors and a former member of the Morris County Prosecutor’s Office’s Weapons Forfeiture Unit.
 We utilize our unique insight into weapons prosecutions to craft the most effective defense strategies for our clients.
 Contact our offices today at (201)-614-2474 to discuss your case and receive a cost-free consultation.

 Possession of Prohibited Weapons and Devices in New Jersey

 Under New Jersey law, prohibited weapons include highly lethal items such as sawed-off shotguns, untraceable weapons such as defaced firearms, and often overlooked articles such as armor-penetrating bullets.
 They also include home-made explosives such as Molotov cocktails.
 The statute that addresses prohibited weapons and devices is found in section N.J.S.A.
 2C:39-3 of the New Jersey Criminal Code.
 This statute delineates the degree of this type of charge based on the type of weapon associated with the alleged offense.